-Changing and shortening the time limit is designed to improve the efficiency of the Stamp Duty Land Tax system, although in reality the majority of returns are already filed within 14 days of the transaction.
+Shortening the time limit was designed to improve the efficiency of the Stamp Duty Land Tax system, although in reality the majority of returns were already filed within 14 days of the transaction.

 SDLT is one of the major costs to factor in when buying a property.
 The amount paid depends on how much you are paying for your property and whether or not it is your only property.

 The gov.uk site has an SDLT calculator that you can use to work out the amount of stamp duty that would be due on the property you are buying.